 The deal, which would have sold the Oro Valley course to Phoenix-based course operator Parks Legacy Project for $3.5 million, fell through after a local resident came forth with a competing bid.

-The key part of longtime course operator Alan Mishkin’s deal with former operator, OB Sports, was that the Rancho Vistoso HOA would assist in covering the course’s $360,000 water bill.
+The key part of longtime course operator Alan Mishkin’s deal with former course owner, Romspen Mortgage Investment Firm of Canada, was that the Rancho Vistoso HOA would assist in covering the course’s $360,000 water bill.
 Mishkin, in exchange, would agree to spend around $2.5 million to update the course’s aging infrastructure, including its irrigation, club house and cart paths.
 Mishkin would also receive rezoning assistance on a portion of the course property, with 121 homes and 129 additional units of housing being built on a 100-acre plot of unused land on the property.

 That rezoning effort would allow Mishkin’s group to bring the Tom Wiskopf-designed course to par with contemporary courses.

 Another part of Mishkin’s deal would be for Parks Legacy Project to deed the 18-hole course to the HOA, with the consortium leasing the property back on a 100-year lease.